← Clement

 Isaiah 40:1 — "Comfort, comfort my people, says your God."

-John 14:16 — "I will ask the Father, and he will give you another Helper [Comforter]."
+John 14:16 — "I will ask the Father, and He will give you another Helper [Comforter]."

 Psalm 23:4 — "Even though I walk through the valley of the shadow of death… your rod and your staff, they comfort me."